Surgery Medical Student Education

 The Department of Surgery at BIDMC is one of three major teaching and research entities of Harvard Medical School’s Department of Surgery.
 Approximately half of HMS students take their Core Clerkship in Surgery at BIDMC.

 The Director of Undergraduate Education in the BIDMC Department of Surgery, Amy Evenson, MD, MPH, directs the Core Clerkship in Surgery.
 A transplant surgeon who is passionate about teaching, Dr. Evenson is also the Fellowship Coordinator for the BIDMC Transplant Institute.
+Ben James, MD, MS, Chief of the Section of Endocrine Surgery at BIDMC, serves as Associate Clerkship Director.
+Dr. James has been a leader in undergraduate medical education and has an active research program in endocrine surgery.
 Jaisa Olasky, MD, a general surgeon at Mt.
-Auburn Hospital, is Associate Clerkship Director.
+Auburn Hospital, also serves as Associate Clerkship Director for our department.
 Dr. Olasky, who completed a fellowship at BIDMC, is advancing the use of virtual reality simulation training in surgical education.

 Formerly at HMS, students began their clinical training in their third year.
 With the introduction in 2015 of HMS’s innovative Pathway’s curriculum, students now do their core clerkship in their second year of medical school.
 By enabling students to gain clinical experience earlier than in the past, students have more time to develop their career plans and research interests.